-I’m sure you’d agree that ready access to clean, drinkable water is one of the biggest challenges that vexes the modern world.
+I’m sure you’d agree that ready access to clean, drinkable water is one of the biggest challenges of the modern world.
 The planet is home to more than 7.5 billion humans, but there still are parts of the world where a pot of clean, hygienic water is considered a prized possession.
 I am stressing the word ‘clean’ because water that is filled with germs or is not hygienic in other ways does more harm than good to an individual’s well being.

 It’s common knowledge that unclean water is harmful to our health.
 Therefore, one should always take proper precautions while drinking water, especially when traveling abroad.
 This makes perfect sense, as waterborne diseases are some of the deadliest of all and cause millions of death around the globe every year.

-However, here’s an interesting question: if drinking unclean water is so bad, how do wild animals, whose primary – or, in fact, only – source of water is ponds and lakes, which are far from hygienic, survive drinking that germ-ridden water?
+However, here’s an interesting question: if drinking unclean water is so bad, how do wild animals, whose primary – or, in fact, only – source of water is rivers, ponds and lakes, which are far from hygienic, survive drinking that germ-ridden water?
 Why does it seem like beasts of the wild do just fine when consuming ‘bad’ water?

 Well, there are a few reasons behind this, and we will take a look at some of them below.